muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 This means they would miss your announcements.
 Email is still the best way of communication for the most people.

-The PHP Usergroup DUS started with [XING](https://www.xing.com/) as platform (a kind of german [LinkedIn](https://www.linkedin.com/)).
+The PHP Usergroup DUS started with [XING](https://www.xing.com/) as platform (a kind of German [LinkedIn](https://www.linkedin.com/)).
 It worked quite well for ~1 1/2 years.
-But we mostly attracted german people, because XING is a german network.
+But we mostly attracted German people, because XING is a German network.
 After a switch to Meetup more and more international people joined our group.
 Our userbase grew and we (the organizers) had less work to do, because XING is lacking a lot of useful features.